ryandana/todos/README.md

-# Save the README content as a .md file

-readme_content = """
 # 🧘 ZenDo - Simple & Aesthetic To-Do List App

 ZenDo is a beautifully designed and minimalistic to-do list web application.
 Crafted for productivity and peace of mind, it allows you to manage your daily tasks effortlessly in an elegant interface.